neutronX/django-markdownx/README.md

 admin.site.register(MyModel, MarkdownxModelAdmin)
 ```

-However, when you want to use `markdownx` with other classes – lets say `TextField` – than override default widget as below:
+However, when you want to use `markdownx` with other classes – lets say `TextField` – than override default widget as follows:

 ```python
 #admin.py